 Sook Kyoung Kwon

-problem-solving, peace-building and healing.
-She strongly believes in the power of play and arts to heal people, restore relationships, and build and support communities.
-Sook Kyoung has extensive experience working with families of children with special needs, immigrants, refugees, incarcerated and homeless.
-She is passionate about bringing expressive arts and training programs to diverse communities.
-As an active theatre artist, her work incorporates the Theatre of the Oppressed and Playback Theatre to bring people together to share their stories and to serve change.
+Sook Kyoung strongly believes in the power of play and arts to heal people, restore relationships and build and support communities.
+She is passionate about bringing expressive arts and training programs to diverse communities including incarcerated, immigrants, refugees, homeless, families of special needs children.
+Recently she developed and delivered a circle series to support members of the AAPI to unpack issues of identity and racism and build allyship.
+As an active theatre artist, her work incorporates the Theatre of the Oppressed and Playback Theatre to bring people together to share their stories and find healing and change.

 She is proud to be a first-generation immigrant and resides with her loving husband, a daughter and a golden retriever.
 Sook Kyoung loves dancing, playing, laughing, eating spicy food and giving hugs!

 - Trauma Specialist

 - MA in Expressive Arts Therapy with a minor in Psychology from European Graduate School – Switzerland

 - M in Christian Education with a minor in Counseling from Yonsei University – South Korea